 - Wandsworth – average house price, £777,400; average rental price per week £442

 - Harrow – average house price, £505,795; average rental price per week £408

 The figures, compiled by the Department for Education, reveal that more than two-thirds of pupils in the boroughs of Kingston and Sutton achieved a grade between nine and five (the equivalent of A* to B) in English and maths.

 House prices rise sharply within the narrow catchment area of Ofsted-rated “outstanding” state schools.
 Whereas selective grammar schools don’t cast a catchment area as part of the selection process.
 Instead, potential pupils are required to take an entrance exam.
 Therefore, if you’re confident your child will pass, you might be able to purchase a well-priced home a little further away.

 For all articles by Simply London, the leading London relocation agency:

 For more articles about Schools in London:

-For more information on our Family Relocation Services for London:
+For more information on our Simply London relocation services for families: